 Planning the entire menu while keeping your budget in mind will help you accurately plan the amount of meat you require for the barbecue.

 It is essential to understand the meat’s role before you decide how much meat per person you need.

 Meat is often the main entree at a barbecue, and you often need large portions of it to serve at your cookout.
 However, if you intend to serve vegetables, pasta, or curry alongside the meat, you can often cut down on the portions.

 It’s essential to serve a variety of meats and you should avoid only serving one or two types of meat.
-Cooking pork, turkey, chicken, and steak for your guests will make sure that your cookout will be a success.
+Grilling brats, cooking pork, turkey, chicken, and steak for your guests will make sure that your cookout will be a success.
 But of course, you don't have to buy all types for the main entree.

 People often have to wait for you to cook the meats, and providing a variety ensures they don’t get bored and continue to look forward to what you have to serve.

 It is not very difficult to decide the right amount of meat you need to purchase for your barbecue.
 Chefs generally recommend 8 ounces (½ pound) of meat per person.
 You need about 5-5 ½ pounds to serve around 10 to 12 people.

 If you’re serving more than one dish in your entree, you can set aside ¼ pound per meat type.
 You’ll need 2½ pounds of each meat for 10 to 12 people.